 - Mahajanaka Dance Drama with Neon Dance, Sebastian Reynolds and Pichet Klunchun (UK/Thailand)

 - Estela Merlos and Thomasin Gülgeç (Swindon Dance associate artists)

 - Twenty, Forty, Sixty with Kabecca Films (Highly Commended by the jury in the Best Documentary Category at the ‘Women Over 50 Film Festival’ 2019)

 - Home Solo with Hayley Matthews / Ensemble Dance Co

 My professional development and support

-I am in a continual learning process with my dramaturgy work; whilst there is no formal dance dramaturgy training currently available in this country, I underpin my professional experience with mentoring relationships and observerships with other dramaturgs and industry professionals, including Katalin Trencsenyi, Chris Fogg, Peggy Olislaegers, Mary-Ann Hushlak, Lou Cope, Struan Leslie and Marie McCluskey.
-I am on the Advisory Board of the Dramaturgs Network.
+I underpin my professional experience with mentoring relationships and observerships with other dramaturgs and industry professionals, including Katalin Trencsenyi, Chris Fogg, Peggy Olislaegers, Lou Cope, Struan Leslie and Marie McCluskey.
+I have been on the Board of the Dramaturgs’ Network since 2019.